koji-project/koji/docs/source/kojid_conf.rst

       Credentials cache used for krbV login.

    host_principal_format=compile/\%s\@EXAMPLE.COM
-      The format of the principal used by the build hosts
+      The format of the principal used by the build hosts.
-      %s will be replaced by the FQDN of the host.
+      The %s will be replaced by the FQDN of the host.

    keytab=/etc/kojid/kojid.keytab
       Location of the keytab.